 We offer customized training programs to keep your team updated on regulatory requirements and best practices.

 The 510(k) process is for demonstrating substantial equivalence to a legally marketed device.
-PMA (Pre-Market Approval) is required for high-risk Class III devices, and De Novo is for novel devices with no predicate.
+PMA (Pre-Market Approval) is required for high-risk Class III devices, and De Novo is for novel low-moderate risk class II devices with no predicate.

 Approval timelines vary: 510(k) reviews typically take 3-6 months, De Novo can take 6-12 months, and PMA can take over a year, depending on complexity and FDA interactions.